amirhosseinghafoorian/MVVM-Weather-App/README.md

-This is an Compose MVVM Weather app powered by open weather api
+This is an Compose MVVM Weather app powered by openweathermap api

 ------------------------------------------------------------------------